 Denver Defective Drug and Medical Device Attorneys

 We expect all the products we use to function properly, but none are more important than medical devices and drugs.
-When a patient is harmed by a dangerous device or drug, the manufacturers will probably be to blame.
+When a patient is harmed by a dangerous device or drug, the manufacturers may be to blame.

 Some medical devices that are often faulty or defective include: